 The Nissan Leaf features an ‘electrically-driven intelligent brake control module’.
 Simply put, this is an electrically-assisted brake master cylinder rather than a vacuum-assisted brake master cylinder as found on a traditional car with an internal combustion engine.

-What is clear is that the firmware update brings all 2013-2015 Leaf brake control modules up to late 2015 specifications beyond when any of these cars were actually built.
-Particularly in MY2013 models, the update is reported by Nissan to improve the overall brake sensitivity at low speed (MY2013 cars were subject to an earlier voluntary service campaign to fix this issue again with a firmware update).
-Some owners of 2014 and 2015 cars have reported improved brake performance and feel following the update, but we have not confirmed this ourselves.
-Between this and the chance of resolving a potential safety issue, we currently recommend that anyone with a 2013-2015 Leaf is best advised to have the update performed if it is available to them.
-The graphic below shows the relevant firmware versions to check if a car requires the update or not.
+What is clear is that the firmware updates brings all 2013-2016 Leaf brake control modules up to later specifications beyond when any of these cars were actually built.
+Particularly in ZE0 (2011/2012MY) and AZE0-0xxxxx (2013MY) models, an update is reported by Nissan to improve the overall brake sensitivity at low speed.
+Some owners of 2014-2016MY cars have also reported improved brake performance and feel following the update and we have experienced this ourselves in some cases.
+Between this and the chance of resolving a potential safety issue, we currently recommend that anyone with an Leaf built before Feb 2016 is best advised to have the relevant brake update performed if it is available to them.
+The graphic below shows the firmware versions to check if a car requires an update or not.
 This information is available on many diagnostics tools including the Pro version of LeafSpy.

-We already have the ability to perform this update, but we take no satisfaction in knowing that currently Nissan NZ has not yet offered this update to their dealers.
-With the number of 2013-2015 Leafs in NZ, any successful update campaign will need to be distributed to cover all of our cities and regions within any reasonable length of time.
-Nissan’s existing dealer network is the obvious choice to be utilised for completing this work.
-We are assisting a group in advising Nissan management in both New Zealand and Japan as well as NZ government officials regarding the technical details of the situation.
+We already have the ability to perform these updates, but we take no satisfaction in knowing that currently Nissan NZ has not yet offered the full range of available updates to their dealers.
+With the number of imported Leafs in NZ, any successful update campaign will need to be distributed to be able to cover all of our cities and regions within any reasonable length of time.
+Nissan’s existing dealer network is the obvious choice to be utilised for completing this work, so we are hoping they will eventually step up to deliver this service.
+In the mean time, we will continue to try to support owners of imported Leafs as well as we possibly can.

 Please feel free to contact us if you would like to discuss this issue further.